-Graduate student: A student who holds a bachelor's or first professional degree, or equivalent, and is taking courses at the post-baccalaureate level.
+Graduate student: A student who holds a bachelor's or equivalent, and is taking courses at the postbaccalaureate level.

-\Health services: Free or low cost on-campus primary and preventive health care available to students.
+Health services: Free or low cost on-campus primary and preventive health care available to students.

 High school diploma or recognized equivalent: A document certifying the successful completion of a prescribed secondary school program of studies, or the attainment of satisfactory scores on the Tests of General Educational Development (GED), or another state-specified examination.